 The student will complete not less than 60 credit hours in courses related to the student's declared objective and selected from more than one Academic Department (or School) of Southern Nazarene University.
 A minimum of 30 credit hours is required in the School of Education to meet multidisciplinary requirements.
+Note that the Multidisciplinary Studies Degree in Education and another area is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.

 The student will work together with an advisor in the School of Education to construct and design School of Education (ED prefix) multi-disciplinary program of study that includes the following required ED courses (8-9 hours):